nimbix/jarvice-helm/README.md

 As with the database, you may already have or wish to use a docker registry outside of the control of the JARVICE helm chart.
 If doing so, it will be necessary to set the `JARVICE_LOCAL_REGISTRY` from the `values.yaml` to point to the hostname/IP of the docker registry.
+(Currently, the default registry setting points to `docker.io`)

+To use the registry provided with this helm chart, use the following setting:

+When using a registry provided withe the JARVICE helm chart, it will be necessary to enable it in the JARVICE helm chart.
+This can be done either in an `override.yaml` file or via the command line with:

+`--set jarvice_registry.enabled=true`
+`--set jarvice.JARVICE_LOCAL_REGISTRY=jarvice-registry:5000`

 The registry can be exposed for access from outside the cluster via: